2006 London tornado: Aftermath

 The London Fire Brigade and structural surveyors assessed the damage and structural safety of affected properties.
 In the meantime, several hundred people were displaced from their homes until they had been declared safe for their occupants to return.
-Brent London Borough Council, speaking to a national newspaper, announced that none of the affected properties are likely to be demolished, though a total of 29 homes have been declared as unfit for habitation due to the damage caused by the tornado.
+Brent London Borough Council announced that none of the affected properties were likely to be demolished, though a total of 29 homes were declared as unfit for habitation due to the damage caused by the tornado.